An American Academy of Dermatology

 Educational Materials

-Free CME Training in LGBTQIA+ Patient Centered Care
+The Fenway Institute's Free CME Training in LGBTQIA+ Patient Centered Care

 The National LGBTQIA+ Health Education Center has teamed up with the Human Rights Campaign and The Center for Affiliated Learning (The CAL) to offer online, on-demand CME accredited LGBTQIA+ training options.
 Training topics include: